Skip to contents

 Introduction to nlmixr2targets

-The nlmixr2targets improves reproducibility by ensuring that your model is up-to-date with your data, and it speeds your workflow using the targets package to only run models when the model or data have changed.
+The nlmixr2targets package improves reproducibility by ensuring that your model is up-to-date with your data, and it speeds your workflow using the targets package to only run models when the model or data have changed.

 There are two main functions that are used within the package: